-Financial assets Those assets are subsequently measured at fair value.
-Not again and leave These assets are subsequently measured at fair value.
+Financial assets These assets are subsequently measured at fair value.
 Net gains and losses, at FVTPL including any interest or dividend income, are recognised in profit or loss.
 Financial assets These assets are subsequently measured at amortised cost using the effective at amortized interest method.
 The amortised cost is reduced by impairment losses.
 Interest cost income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.
 Debt These assets are subsequently measured at fair value.
 Interest income investments at calculated using the effective interest method, foreign exchange gains and FVOCI losses and impairment are recognised in profit or loss.
 Other net gains and losses are recognised in OCI.
 On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.
 Equity These assets are subsequently measured at fair value.
 Dividends are recognised investments at as income in profit or loss unless the dividend clearly represents a recovery of FVOCI part of the cost of the investment.
 Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.